Projects

 Christian Budow

 Most quality-of-life indices don't really account for kids.
-We built one that does — a 0–10 score for children across all 55 NYC PUMAs that combines infrastructure access, economic pressure, air and water quality, and demographics.
+We built one that does - a 0–10 score for children across all 55 NYC PUMAs that combines infrastructure access, economic pressure, and environmental quality, framed by who actually lives in each district.

 Scroll